openstack/designate/doc/source/install/get_started.rst

   the customer facing DNS Servers.
 Can also pull in DNS information about DNS Zones hosted outside of the Designate infrastructure

-``designate-agent`` component
-  A small python daemon that can be used for a limited sub set of DNS Servers Some DNS Servers requrire commands be run locally, and to do this we use this component.

-  .. note:: The majority of the DNS service installs will not need this
-     component.

 ``Customer Facing DNS Servers``
   Serves DNS requests to end users.
 They are orchestreated by the ``designate-worker``, and the supported list is maintained